-Start by doing a little mock up of what you’d like your doorstop to look like.
+Start by doing a mock-up of what you’d like your doorstop to look like.
 Since this little one will be a Valentine’s day pressie for my Mom I drew a heart and then added the little birds.
 Basic shapes are always easier when you make your first mosaic.
-Don’t make the shape to small otherwise you’ll just end up frustrated and there’ll be glue all over the place.
+Don’t make the shape too small otherwise you’ll just end up frustrated and there’ll be glue all over the place.

 How to Mix Grout

 The grout used for a mosaic is exactly the same as good old fashioned tile cement.
-So if you’ve ever tiled a bathroom or even a kitchen backsplash, you’re can grout a mosaic 😉 The way you mix and apply the grout is the same.
-Before mixing the grout, mask off the area around the finished shape.
+So if you’ve ever tiled a bathroom, patio or even a kitchen backsplash, you’re can grout a mosaic 😉 The way you mix and apply the grout is the same.
+Before mixing, mask off the area around the finished shape.
 Most rocks are a little porous and the grout will stain it and make your finished doorstop look messy.

 Let it stand for a few minutes and then wipe off the excess with a slightly damp rag or sponge.
 Don’t use paper towels.
-The tiles have sharp edges and you’ll end up with little paper bits stuck inside your grout.
+The tiles have sharp edges and you’ll end up with little paper bits all over the place.
 Ask me how I know 😀

 Extra Tips For Mosaicing a Rock